What Is Big?

 Opportunities to connect with me directly for Q&A sessions.

 Once again, if you are a student, a government enforcer, or can’t afford to pay but love the content, let me know and I’ll give you a free subscription.
+You can let me know by responding to the sign-up email or a newsletter you receive.

 In addition, I’m working on guide on How to Be an Anti-Monopolist so that anyone can pick up the torch and lead the way.